Ada-Developers-Academy/ada-precourse-v2/intro-to-python/conditionals.md

 ## The `if...elif...else` Statement

-Now that we have our input as an integer, we can compare it to the random number generated.
+Now that we have converted the user's input to an integer, we can compare it to the random number generated.
 However, we want to have *three* outcomes, not just two!
-We want to tell the user if the number is higher, lower, or exactly the same.
+We want to tell the user if their guess is higher, lower, or exactly the same as the randomly generated number

 In fact, we want to add a *fourth* option, which tells the user that the number they picked was outside the range of allowed numbers!